|

 Fun and easy, no experience necessary.
 Ranger led.

 Space is limited, Pre-registration required.
-Participants will need to sign a waiver. $15 plus $5 parking.
+Participants will need to sign a waiver.
+If there is inclement weather, the program will need to be cancelled and those registered will receive a full refund. $15 plus $5 parking.
 706-783-5349.

 View Event Details